autonity/docs.autonity.org/concepts/oracle-network/index.md

 ## Oracle economics

-Participation in the oracle network is a validator responsibility and receives no specific reward beyond transaction fees for submitting oracle price vote transactions to the oracle contract.
-For validator revenue, see [Validator economics](/concepts/validator/#validator-economics) in the validator concept page.
+Participation in the oracle network as a consensus committee member is a validator responsibility.
+The costs of submitting vote transactions in voting rounds are refundable and so offset.
+Validators are made accountable for accurate and timely price reporting by economic incentives and disincentives by the [Oracle accountability fault detection (OAFD)](/concepts/oafd/) protocol.

+### OAFD rewards and penalties for price reporting

+Committee members are incentivised towards correct price reporting by rewards and disincentivised from outlier price reporting by penalties.
+For detail see [OAFD, Oracle economics](/concepts/oafd/#oafd-economics) in the validator concept page.

 ### Transaction fee refund

-Oracle transactions are refunded if successfully committed.
+Oracle transaction fee costs for submitting price reports in voting rounds are refunded if successfully committed.

 The oracle account must be funded with a seed balance to cover at least one voting transaction.